jamespang626/SQL_Project_Data_Job_Analyst/README.md

 LIMIT 10;
 ```

+### Key Takeaway

+This query helped identify which Data Analyst roles offered the highest salaries in the selected Bay Area markets.

 ---

-### 2. Skills Required for Top-Paying Data Analyst Jobs 🧠
+## 2️⃣ Skills Required for Top-Paying Jobs

-This query builds on the first query by finding the skills required for the top 10 highest-paying data analyst jobs in San Francisco and San Jose.
+This query builds on the first analysis by identifying the skills required for the top-paying Data Analyst jobs.

-I used a `WITH` statement to create a temporary result called `top_paying_jobs`, which stores the top-paying data analyst jobs first.
-Then, I joined that result with the skills tables to see which skills were listed for each high-paying job.
+### What this query does

+- Uses a CTE to first find the top-paying jobs
+- Joins the top-paying jobs with skill tables
+- Shows which skills appear in high-paying job postings

+### SQL Query

 ```sql
 WITH top_paying_jobs AS (